 Heating is via electric convector heaters and the wood burning stove.
 The kitchen has a range of equipment.
 There is an electric oven and hob, a microwave, toaster, kettle, fridge & washer / dryer.
 The sitting room area has a flatscreen Freeview TV & DVD player.
 There is a radio, CD player and iPod Dock.
 There is an iron & ironing board.
 WiFi is available at the property.

 Electricity, heating, bed linen & towels are all included but you will need to provide your own beach towels.
 An initial scuttle of logs is provided for your arrival and further supplies can be obtained from the local Post Office.
 There is a parking permit available to guests staying at the property which entitles you to park 1 vehicle on the far side of the outer harbour either in the harbour-side car park or in any of the marked spaces beyond the aquarium and on the lighthouse pier.
-Regrettably no children are permitted at the property apart from babes in arms with prior agreement, but please note you would need to bring your own cot and high chair.
+Regrettably no children are permitted at the property apart from babes in arms, but please note you would need to bring your own cot and high chair.
 No smoking or dogs are allowed at the property.